TPE-TIGER/AIG301-501-Application-Development/documents/Leveraging DIO in IoT Edge Module.md

 ### Purpose

-This document guide you how to develop, build and deploy an Azure IoT Module with Python 3, which leverages TPM's capability to protect its sensitive information.
+This document guide you how to develop, build and deploy an Azure IoT Module with Python 3, which is able to leverage the DI/DO port on a moxa unit.

 ------